grafana/k6-docs/src/data/markdown/translated-guides/en/04 Results visualization/02 Cloud.md

 ## Advanced settings

-There are a few special [environment variables](/using-k6/environment-variables) specifically for controlling k6 when streaming with `k6 -o cloud`.
+A few [environment variables](/using-k6/environment-variables) can control how k6 streams results with `-o cloud`.

 When streaming, k6 will collect all data and send it to the cloud in batches.